de-simone/MarkovChainDensityEstimator/README.md

 MCDE works in both python 2 and python 3.
 It requires: numpy, scipy, mcint and sklearn.

-In order to import the main class just copy the file [MCDE.py](./MCDE.py) **link to file in github** to your working directory and add on top of your python file:
+In order to import the main class just copy the file [MCDE.py](./MCDE.py) to your working directory and add on top of your python file:

 ```
 from MCDE import MCDensityEstimator